beamer-bridge/beamer/docs/source/whitepaper.rst

 - Fast execution for the end user
 - One transaction (send and receive directly)
-- Fees are paid in the rollup's native coin and all funds are moved to the target rollup
+- Fees are paid in the token being moved to the target rollup

 The service provider (market maker, liquidity provider) needs to have predictability over the costs and gains.
 Additionally, there has to be a guarantee of a refund for the service provided.